About

 Since meeting for the first time through Medieval Carols at St Bartholomew-the-Great, Rune was formed with the aid of the late Deborah Roberts and the Brighton Early Music Festival.
 They were featured in the 2023 Brighton Early Music Festival Live!
 Young Artist Scheme.
 They were also generously supported in 2025 by the Continuo Foundation with a grant for their Decameron tour.

-In 2026 Rune begins their new position of Medieval Ensemble in Residence at St Bartholomew-the-Great.
-Performing within it's over-900-year-old walls, Rune will develop new events inspired by the church's rich medieval heritage.
+In 2026 Rune began their new position of Medieval Ensemble in Residence at St Bartholomew-the-Great.
+Performing within its over-900-year-old walls, Rune are presenting a hugely successful concert series inspired by the church's rich medieval heritage.
+2027 will see Rune continuing to grow their residency by working with medieval music researcher Jamie Blasina to re-discover new repertoire and programmes.

 Listen